NH-Uday/me/README.md

 # me
 This is my personal portfolio website.
-You can find my CV here.
-You can download my CV from here.
-Also the things i have done in my whole carrier are available here to see.
-The experiences i gather from different organizations are also available to see here.
-This website reflects me and my personality.
-Also i want to thank you for visiting my website.
+You can find and download my CV here.
+This website also reflects the things that I have done in my whole career.
+The experiences I have gathered from different organizations are also available here.
+This website is a summary of my professional career.
+Finally, I want to thank you for visiting my website.